schmoelder/diss/doc/06_operating_modes/batch_elution/01_soo_standard_linear_et_auto.md

 display(Markdown(rf"""
 {{numref}}`batch-elution_linear_et_auto-cycle_soo_kpi` summarizes the results.
-Although the required purity is met, the yield is slightly below $100\%$ due to numerical dispersion in the simulation.
-This artifact causes artificial band broadening, creating small overlap regions between component peaks.
+Although the required purity is met, the yield is slightly below $100\%$ due to numerical dispersion, which causes artificial band broadening and creates small overlap regions between the component peaks.
-As a result, the fractionation algorithm identifies these overlapping regions as waste, reducing the overall yield.
+The fractionation algorithm identifies these overlapping regions as waste, reducing the overall yield.
-The band broadening also directly affects the determined cycle time.
-Consequently, the determined cycle time of {cycle_time} is slightly larger than the expected time of {cycle_time_expected}, as illustrated in the corresponding chromatogram ({{numref}}`batch-elution_linear_et_auto-cycle_soo_fig_chrom`).
+Band broadening also directly affects the determined cycle time: {cycle_time} versus the expected {cycle_time_expected}, as illustrated in the corresponding chromatogram ({{numref}}`batch-elution_linear_et_auto-cycle_soo_fig_chrom`).
+These small deviations are consistent with the numerical dispersion discussed in {{numref}}`batch_elution_validation`; the recovered feed duration matches the analytical optimum, confirming that the optimizer correctly identifies the expected operating point.
 """))
 ```